Tishka17/sulguk/README.md

-Sulguk - html to telegram entities converter
+Sulguk - HTML to telegram entities converter
 ================================================

 Need to deliver formatted content to your bot clients?